LAW 3516 - International Law Moot

 Students experiencing group work issues are urged to contact the Course Coordinator at the earliest possible opportunity.
 When a difficulty is notified, action will then be taken to seek a cooperative solution to the problem.
 Difficulties notified only after group work has been completed are unlikely to justify separate marks being awarded.

-Each student will be expected to participate in moots in Adelaide in preparation for the oral rounds of the Manfred Lachs Moot competition.
-Each student will be assessed on two oral presentations, which will be undertaken as close as possible to the competition.
+Each student will be expected to participate in moots in Adelaide (most of which will be in January) in preparation for the oral rounds of the Jessup competition.
+Each student will be assessed on two oral presentations, which will be undertaken as close as possible to the team’s departure to Canberra.
 Each exercise will be marked by either the Course Coordinator or the guest judge, and an average of the two marks awarded will be credited to the final grade.

-The assessment criteria will mainly follow the Manfred Lachs Moot guidelines, which are:
+The assessment criteria will mainly follow the Jessup guidelines, which are:

 - knowledge of law (approximately worth 30% of each oralist’s score);